-NEON plan: NEON will use the IMBCR protocol, which would allow counts to be subsetted, in order to be more directly comparable to the BBS, as well as any study that uses 5 minute count periods.
+NEON plan: NEON will use the IMBCR protocol, which would allow counts to be subsetted, in order to be more directly comparable to the BBS, as well as any study that uses 5-minute count periods.
 In systems where birds are rich and abundant, this will require either a good timer and a well-designed datasheet or a mobile application that timestamps observations automatically, but that can be edited when necessary.
-Additional pilot efforts to evaluate this intensive method are recommended for complex, diverse habitats (e.g., Northeastern deciduous forest).
-If the method is found to be too onerous in such habitats, the observer should conduct two consecutive 6 minute surveys, focusing on a few super-abundant or noisy species in the first survey, and the rest of the species in the second survey.
-This method can then be evaluated for its efficacy and impact on logistics.
+Additional pilot efforts to evaluate this intensive method were initially recommended for complex, diverse habitats (e.g., Northeastern deciduous forest).
+If the method had been found to be too onerous in such habitats, the observer would conduct two consecutive 6 minute surveys, focusing on a few super-abundant or noisy species in the first survey, and the rest of the species in the second survey.
+In 2017, birds were successfully sampled using the IMBCR protocol at 42 of the 47 NEON terrestrial sites, spanning a diversity of ecosystems.